 An Independent Testing Laboratory Person Having Direct Control registered with the Massachusetts DCJIS pursuant to 803 CMR 2.04: iCORI Registration shall submit to the Commission a CORI report and any other background check information required by the Commission for each individual for whom the Independent Testing Laboratory seeks a Laboratory Agent registration, obtained within 30 calendar days prior to submission.

-The Commission shall conduct fingerprint-based checks of state and national criminal history databases, as authorized by and Public Law 92-544, to determine the suitability of Laboratory Agents.
-The Independent Testing Laboratory shall pay a nonrefundable fee to the Commission for the purpose of administering the fingerprint-based background check.
+The Commission shall conduct fingerprint-based checks of state and national criminal history databases, as authorized by M.G.L. c.
+94G, §§ 15 and 21 and Public Law 92-544, to determine the suitability of Laboratory Agents.
+As part of these checks, fingerprints are used to check the national criminal history records of the Federal Bureau of Investigation (FBI).
+The Independent Testing Laboratory shall pay a nonrefundable fee in a form and manner determined by the Commission for the purpose of administering the fingerprint-based background check.

 An Independent Testing Laboratory shall notify the Commission no more than one business day after a Laboratory Agent ceases to be associated with the Independent Testing Laboratory.
 The Laboratory Agent's registration shall be immediately void when the agent is no longer associated with the Independent Testing Laboratory.